ctdarwell/wolPredictor/README.md

 will bring up a menu of parameter options.
 Most are straightforward and relate to data input option (filenames & directories etc).
 However, three key considerations are:

-`-m` min_nSpp: The minimum number of putative species clusters that X-means will divide the phylogenetic data into [default = 2]
+`-m` min_nSpp: The minimum number of putative species clusters that X-means will divide the phylogenetic data into.
+NB must be ≥2 [default = 2].

-`-M` max_nSpp: The maximum number of putative species clusters that X-means will divide the phylogenetic data into [default = 50]
+`-M` max_nSpp: The maximum number of putative species clusters that X-means will divide the phylogenetic data into [default = 50].

-`-i` nSpp_incr: The incremental increase between min_nSpp and max_nSpp.
-NB must be ≥2 [default = 2]
+`-i` nSpp_incr: The incremental increase between min_nSpp and max_nSpp [default = 1].

 `-m` & `-M` should be reasonable guestimates of minimum and maximum species richness from your tree. `-i` should be a reasonable increment between the two values (so that the runtime is not overlong: progress print-outs are outputted so you can judge if a run will take too long – change `-i` if necessary).
 So, to run the program you might type: